 5. Complete Inclusion which makes Fintech solutions available to everyone on a mass scale

 There are two elements which together play a role in making Fintech available to all:

 - Greater audience coverage – even after the onset of several banks being made operational across the world, the number of unbanked people are in millions.
 And just like people, there are many small and medium enterprises which are underbanked and unbanked, meaning they don’t have enough access to the online banking processes.
-The adoption of Fintech solutions make it easier for the unbanked SMEs to conduct their financial business.
+The adoption of Fintech solutions makes it easier for the unbanked SMEs to conduct their financial business.

 - Omni-channel benefits – in addition to mass inclusion, the Fintech solutions also care a lot about reach.
 By making the solution accessible from email, messages, social media, and even home assistants, Fintech solutions take the abilities of omni-channel to the next level and with them, the uses of Fintech.

 For an entrepreneur, one of the important lessons from a financial technology startup can be to offer a service that answers to a number of people and is accessible through multiple channels.
 These two events are more or less the solutions to take your business growth forward.